MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/index.md

 The really big difference is that SKiaSharp transforms are *methods* while the Xamarin.Forms transforms are *properties*.
 This is a semantic difference beyond the syntactical difference: SkiaSharp transforms perform an operation while Xamarin.Forms transforms set a state.
 SkiaSharp transforms apply to subsequently drawn graphics objects, but not to graphics objects that are drawn before the transform is applied.
 In contrast, a Xamarin.Forms transform applies to a previously rendered element as soon as the property is set.
 SkiaSharp transforms are cumulative as the methods are called; Xamarin.Forms transforms are replaced when the property is set with another value.

-All the sample programs in this section appear under the heading **Transforms** in the home page of the [**SkiaSharpFormsDemos**](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/Demos/) program, and in the [**Transforms**](https://github.com/xamarin/xamarin-forms-samples/tree/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms) folder of the solution.
+All the sample programs in this section appear in the **SkiaSharp Transforms** section of the [**SkiaSharpFormsDemos**](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/Demos/) program.
+Source code can be found in the [**Transforms**](https://github.com/xamarin/xamarin-forms-samples/tree/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms) folder of the solution.

 ## [The Translate Transform](translate.md)